How to appeal

 However, appeals may be complex and the process for appealing depends on many factors, including the offence and the original court.
 For details about the appeals process, read the relevant document for:

-- Guidelines for preparation of a civil Appeal Record Book (ARB)
+- Guidelines for preparation of a civil appeal record book (PDF, 277.0 KB)